thearkamitra/3DVision_SemanticSFM/README.md

     !unzip -q datasets/South-Building.zip -d datasets/
 ```

-## 3. Ground Truth
+## 3. Ground Truth and Masks
-Put the ground truth file into the South-Building folder.
+Put the file ground_truth_adjusted.txt and the folder masks into the South-Building folder.

 ## 4. Notebook
 Open the Notebook to run the code.